EricFan24/GeorgiaElections/README.md

 # GeorgiaElections

 A database of state-wide voter turnout across 5000+ precincts and four election cycles.
-In collaboration with reporters at the Georgia News Lab, Georgia Public Broadcasting and the Atlanta Journal-Constitution.
+Made in collaboration with reporters at the Georgia News Lab, Georgia Public Broadcasting and the Atlanta Journal-Constitution.

 Published stories:
 * “At Least 8,000 Absentee Ballots In Georgia Rejected For Coming In Late.”
 Georgia Public Broadcasting, July 10, 2020. https://www.gpb.org/news/2020/07/10/at-least-8000-absentee-ballots-in-georgia-rejected-for-coming-in-late